deepset-ai/haystack/README.md

 ### 🖖 Community

 If you have a feature request or a bug report, feel free to open an [issue in Github](https://github.com/deepset-ai/haystack/issues).
 We regularly check these and you can expect a quick response.
 If you'd like to discuss a topic, or get more general advice on how to make Haystack work for your project, you can start a thread in [Github Discussions](https://github.com/deepset-ai/haystack/discussions) or our [Discord channel](https://discord.gg/haystack).
 We also check [𝕏 (Twitter)](https://twitter.com/haystack_ai) and [Stack Overflow](https://stackoverflow.com/questions/tagged/haystack).

-### 💙 Contributing

-We are very open to the community's contributions - be it a quick fix of a typo, or a completely new feature!
-You don't need to be a Haystack expert to provide meaningful improvements.
-To learn how to get started, check out our [Contributor Guidelines](https://github.com/deepset-ai/haystack/blob/main/CONTRIBUTING.md) first.

 ## 📏 Telemetry